Mordecai Gist

 Mordecai Gist (1743–1792) was a member of a prominent Maryland family who became a brigadier general in command of the Maryland Line in the Continental Army during the American Revolutionary War.

 Life

 Gist was born February 22, 1742/3 in Baltimore, Maryland (one source says Reisterstown, Maryland), the fourth child of Thomas and Susannah (Cockey) Gist.
 Thomas Gist's father, Captain Richard Gist (1684 – August 28, 1741), was the surveyor of Maryland's Eastern Shore and one of the commissioners who laid out Baltimore Town in 1729.
-Richard Gist's father, Christopher Gist (1655 or 1659 – Feb.
-1690), was an English immigrant who came to the Province of Maryland before 1682 and settled in "South Canton" on the south bank of the Patapsco River.
-Christopher Gist married Edith Cromwell (1660–1694).

-Gist was the nephew of Christopher Gist (1706–1759).
-This Christopher Gist was a Colonial-era explorer, scout, and frontier settler who was employed by the Ohio Company and had served with 21-year-old Colonel George Washington.
-(Christopher Gist is credited with twice saving Washington's life when they were surveying land in the Ohio country in 1753.)
-Mordecai Gist was also distantly related to John Eager Howard.

 Mordecai Gist was educated for commercial pursuits.
 At the beginning of the American Revolution, the young men of Baltimore associated under the title of the "Baltimore Independent Company" and elected Gist as their captain.
 It was the first company raised in Maryland for the defense of popular liberty.

 Revolutionary War service

 In 1776, Gist was appointed major of Smallwood's Maryland Regiment, and was with them in the Battle of Long Island, where they fought a delaying action at the Old Stone House (Brooklyn, New York), allowing the American army to escape encirclement.

 In January 1779, the Continental Congress appointed him as a brigadier general in the Continental Army, and he took the command of the 2nd Maryland Brigade.
 He fought stubbornly at the Battle of Camden in South Carolina in 1780.
 At one time after a bayonet charge, his force secured fifty prisoners, but the British under Lord Cornwallis rallied, and the Marylanders gave way.
 Gist escaped, and, a year later, he was present at the surrender of Cornwallis at Yorktown.
 (Gist appears (back row, right side) in John Trumbull's painting Surrender of Lord Cornwallis which hangs in the rotunda of the United States Capitol in Washington, D.C.)

 He joined the southern army under Nathanael Greene, and he was given the command of the light corps again when the army was remodeled in 1782.
 On August 26, 1782, he rallied the broken forces of the Americans under John Laurens after they had been scattered in an ambush set by a British foraging party.